The Ketogenic Diet without a Gallbladder

 Optimal stomach acid levels are necessary for stimulating bile secretion from the liver and destroying pathogenic microbes that can overpopulate the intestines causing inflammation and indigestion.
 The combination of optimal stomach acid and bile flow is critical to the detoxification process of the liver and digestive tract so that you feel healthy and energized while maintaining ketosis without a gallbladder.

 Producing adequate stomach acid will support your body’s ability to metabolize fats, absorb essential nutrients, and prevent feelings of discomfort and digestive problems.
+This is very important if you want to follow a ketogenic diet without a gallbladder

 Support stomach acid levels by avoiding water intake within a 30 minute window before and after meals and relaxing to enjoy your meal.
-Higher stress block the secretion of stomach acid, so it is very important to relax the body before meals.
+Higher levels of stress block the secretion of stomach acid, so it is very important to relax the body before meals.
 You may also consider a hydrochloric acid supplement in the form of betaine HCL tablets taken during or immediately following a meal.

 5.)
 Use Digestive Enzymes and Ox Bile: